alex-gutev/live_cells/docs-src/docs/basics/cell-expressions.md

 a.value = 7; // Prints: 13
 ```

-In the above example cell `c` is a computed cell referencing the value
+In the example above, cell `c` is a computed cell that references the value
 of `a` and *peeks* the value of `b`.
 Changing the value of `a`
 triggers a recomputation of `c`, and hence triggers the watch function
-which prints to the console, but changing the value of `b` doesn't
+which prints to the console.
+However, changing the value of `b` doesn't
-trigger a recomputation of `c`.
+trigger a recomputation of `c`, and hence the watch function is not called.

 :::note
 `peek` returns a cell.